BrenoBaiardi/ikrpg/README.md

 - **Supported languages:** pt-BR and en
 - Open to addition of new json files for new languages. (not planned)
+- Lots of strings still pending to be translated.
+Expect a few portuguese lines/words.

 ---